StanJulia/Stan.jl/README.md

 More features will be added as requested by users and as time permits.
 Please file an issue on github.

-**Note 1:** Few problems related to installing CmdStan have been reported on the Stan mailing list (but maybe most folks use RStan or Pystan).

-**Note 2:** Work is in progress to auto-install CmdStan on OSX during Pkg.add("Stan").

-**Note 3:** In order to support platforms other than OS X, help is needed to test on such platforms.
+**Note 1:** In order to support platforms other than OS X, help is needed to test on such platforms.